WalteirJulioAraujo/Projeto-14--MyWallet---BackEnd/README.md

 ## **About**
 This project was built with the objective of studying and applying the technologies I learned. </br> In addition, it is a simple and very efficient financial controller that can easily receive features that make it more complete.
-Track your revenues and expenses to learn how you spend your money and know all the time how much you have
+Track your revenues and expenses to learn how you spend your money and know all the time how much you have.
 </br>
 </br>
 Try it out now at https://my-wallet-frontend-rho.vercel.app/